Sunburn and Children

 What is sunburn?

 Sunburn is a visible reaction of the skin's exposure to ultraviolet (UV) radiation or UV light sources.
-Ultraviolet light is absorbed by the skin from sunlight and artificial sources of light such as that in tanning beds.
-Ultraviolet rays can also cause invisible damage to the skin.
-Excessive or multiple sunburns cause premature aging of the skin and lead to skin cancer.
-Skin cancer is the most common type of cancer in the U.S. and exposure to the sun is the leading cause of skin cancer.
+UV light is absorbed by the skin from sunlight and artificial sources of light such as that in tanning beds.
+UV rays can also cause invisible damage to the skin.
+Excessive or multiple sunburns cause wrinkling and premature aging of the skin and may lead to skin cancer.
+Skin cancer is the most common type of cancer in the U.S. Sun exposure is the leading cause of skin cancer.

 Children often spend a good part of their day playing outdoors in the sun, especially during the summer.
-Children who have fair skin, moles, or freckles, multiple blistering sunburns, or who have a family history of skin cancer, are more likely to develop skin cancer in later years.
+Children are more likely to develop skin cancer in later years if they have:

 Exposure to the sun during daily activities and play causes the most sun damage.
 Overexposure to sunlight before age 18 is most damaging to the skin.